gnosis/GECO/Proposals/TasitSDK.md

 **Deliverables**

 > - Ephemeral account and private key generation
 > - Higher-level abstraction for reading and writing data and reacting to events
 > - Advanced support for ERC721

-> - Onboarding using the Gnosis Safe for users with funds in there already
+> - A working demo of onboarding using the Gnosis Safe with a few things still hardcoded for users who already have funds stored in the Safe wallet

-> - Proof-of-concept app for Decentraland on TestFlight for iOS on a testnet
+> - Minimal proof-of-concept app for Decentraland on TestFlight for iOS using a testnet

 **Time and Price Estimate**

 > 1 month, \$16500 total

+> - $13500 1 month of $6,750/month pay for 2 software engineers
 > - \$2000 design contract work

-> - $13500 1 month of $6,750/month pay for 2 software engineers

 > - \$500 SAAS costs, like an Apple Developer Program account to have a test implementation of an app using the SDK, etc.
 > - \$500 legal costs with Stripe Atlas

 **Phase II - v1.0.0**